Four Steps to Effective Rule Enforcement

 How do you provide your people with ‘real time’ rule compliance performance?
 How often do they only follow the rules when they know someone is watching?
 I learned years ago that the adage ‘No feedback, no motivation’ really matters.
 Such feedback does not have to be negative or punitive.
 However, leaders need to consistently provide it.
 That is where the importance of consequences come in.

 Define and Enforce Consequences

 Leaders need to stress the positive, as well as negative, outcomes for following the rules.
 Positive consequences don’t have to always be extrinsic in nature.
 Enhanced job security, a safer working environment, happier customers, and less wasted time can all be gained from following the rules.
-I have found that the best enforcement strategy is to provide positive, meaningful, daily, and consistent feedback.
+I find that the best enforcement strategy is to provide positive, meaningful, daily, and consistent feedback.

 In our TapRooT® root cause analysis class example, the consequences are simple.
 We give out a playing card for being back in the seat on time, with the chance to play best and worst hand poker for a prize.
 If someone returns from break late, they don’t get a card.
 This rarely happens however, even though the prizes are relatively low in cost.
 People want the recognition for doing the right thing.

 Rule enforcement is a key management activity that we often fail to measure.
 Even in those cases where we do audit compliance to the rules, we often fail to trend such performance over time.
 Worse yet, we fail to improve our enforcement practices, outside of punishing more people when rules are broken.

 In our ‘back from break’ example, it is easy to see when we achieve 100% compliance.
 In the workplace however, this is much harder to see if an external group only spot checks the team or process.
 Process owners need to monitor and work with their own people in a cooperative manner to emphasize the importance of following the rules.